cyberlord-007/GetFit-App/README.md

-# GetApp
+# GetFit

-GetApp is a BMI calculator cross platform mobile application developed with flutter.
+GetFit is a BMI calculator cross platform mobile application developed with flutter.
 The app has a beautiful UI and is flexible to use.
 Download and test it out.

 ## UI